Toxicology Quick Hits

 By |2016-12-14T12:56:49-05:00February 6th, 2015|Toxicology|

 Courtesy of Steven Chan, one of the excellent Pediatric Emergency Medicine fellows at CCHMC, are some highlights from a toxicology talk given to the residents on the ED rotation.
-Activated charcoal is part of decontamination, but it doesn't work well for drugs like Iron, and [...]
+Activated charcoal is part of decontamination, but it doesn't work well for drugs like Iron, and it should never be given to the obtunded patient.
+Remember to remove the clothes of the [...]

 Briefs: Ahhh!
 Spiders!